sfu-cl-lab/FactorBase/README.md

 After running the learn-and-join algorithm, the learned Bayesian network can be leveraged for various applications.

 + [Relational Classification](https://github.com/sfu-cl-lab/relational-classification).
-Given a target instance (cell in the database), computes a probability for each possible value.
+Given a tarN by running java -jar MLNExporter.jar.
+For more details see MLN_Generator.get instance (cell in the database), computes a probability for each possible value.

 + [Data Cleaning](https://github.com/sfu-cl-lab/data-cleaning)
 Given a relational database, ranks the database values according to their (im)probability.